GPT-5.1 Prompting Update: What to Change in Your System Prompts in Late 2025

 CONSTRAINTS: No external libraries unless specified.
 Follow {{style_guide}}.

-TONE: Clear variable names; explain non-obvious logic
+TONE: Clear variable names; explain tricky logic

 NEXT: After code, list 2 edge cases to test.